Horbenkodev/hugo-blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 The final stage is the autonomous AI agent.
 It will already be capable of reasoning, planning, and acting with minimal human intervention.
 At this stage, AI can handle cross-system orchestration, automate workflows, and make intelligent decisions based on context.

-{{< advert_with_cta title="Want to build your custom AI agent?" description="At Anadea, we have relevant experience and proven track record in building AI tools." button="Let’s discuss" url="https://anadea.info/services/custom-ai-agent-development" >}}
+{{< advert_with_cta title="Want to build your custom AI agent?" description="At Anadea, we have relevant experience and proven track record in building AI tools." button="Let's discuss" url="https://anadea.info/services/custom-ai-agent-development" >}}

 ## AI Agent/Chatbot in Different Use Cases

-Though the difference between AI agent and chatbot is quite significant, it doesn't mean that these two types of solutions don’t share some use cases.
-However, the purposes of their application won’t be the same.
+Though the difference between AI agent and chatbot is quite significant, it doesn't mean that these two types of solutions don't share some use cases.
+However, the purposes of their application won't be the same.
 Here are a couple of examples.

 ### Customer Service Automation

-Chatbots can handle routine queries such as "What’s my order status?" or "What’s your refund policy?".
+Chatbots can handle routine queries such as "What's my order status?" or "What's your refund policy?".
 Though the interaction with chatbots may lack human touch, according to the survey performed by [Uberall](https://uberall.com/en-us/company/press-releases/study-80-of-consumers-report-chatbot-experiences-as-positive-yet-nearly-60-still-lack-strong-enthusiasm-for-the-technology-according-to-new-uberall-study), 80% of people who have experience in communicating with chatbots describe it as generally positive.

 AI agents can perform much more complicated tasks than chatbots.
 They can be trained to initiate refunds within policy limits or reschedule deliveries by connecting to logistics APIs.